 - Any problems caused by natural shrinkage or condensation.
 Please refer to the guidance in your Home Information Manual for advice on minimising shrinkage damage.

-- Any imperfections which are within the tolerances specified.
+- Any imperfections which are within generally accepted tolerances.

 - Gardens, including turf, plants, shrubs, trees, gates and fences.